Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 Jorge Ayala Wife

-Very little is known about Jorge Ayala’s family background and whether or not he was married to his wife.
+Very little is known about Jorge Ayala’s family background, including whether he was married to his wife.

-Though his criminal activities is well publicized, information about Jorge’s married life, girlfriend and marital status is still a mystery.
+Although his criminal activities are well-publicized, information about Jorge’s married life, girlfriend, and marital status is still a mystery.

 Jorge Ayala’s upbringing in Chicago, his bilingual fluency, and his involvement in various criminal activities have shaped his life story.